BerndtGroup/Welcome/README.md

-See https://github.com/BerndtGroup for more information, including Lighthouse Deploy to Azure Buttons
+See [TBG's GitHub](https://github.com/BerndtGroup?view_as=public) for more information, including Lighthouse Deploy to Azure Buttons